 While alcohol and tobacco dependency are more common, and “meth” is more often in the news today, cocaine addiction continues to be an enormous problem in Northern and Central California.
-If it’s your problem, come work with us at Gracer Medical Group—we can help.
+If it’s your problem, come work with us at Gracer Behavioral Health Services — we can help.

 Cocaine addiction is at the root of many issues in our country.
 It’s a major cause of crime.
 Children are born with their health compromised when their mothers use the drug, and many end up in foster care when their parents are in jail or otherwise incapable of caring for them.
 These problems occur not only in major urban areas such the San Francisco Bay area.
 In Central Valley towns large and small cocaine abuse is huge concern as well.

-At Gracer Medical Group, we serve patients from all these areas.
+At Gracer Behavioral Health Services, we serve patients from all these areas.
 Men and women from Bakersfield to Chico, including Stockton and Sacramento, see us for addiction treatment.
 For San Jose and Oakland patients, it’s a short trip to our office in San Ramon.
 To find out more, call 925.277.1100 or send us email.